-As a result of this change, the Smart 5 and other models now have a battery life more fitting of their price tags and able to better compete with other brands.
+As a result of this change, the Smart 5 and other models now have been upgraded and have a battery life more fitting of their price tags and able to better compete with other brands.

 Oral-B have generally remained dominant because most of us do not travel enough to really NEED the extended life and there has quite often been a price or feature advantage.

 The older SmartSeries 5000 offers 7 days use or 28 minutes of actual usage time.

 With the Smart 5, this has more than doubled.